pechorin/u-keymapper.vim/README.md

-# U-KeyMapper — Universal key mapper for vim and neovim
+# u-keymapper.vim — Universal keymapper for vim and neovim

 - Bind your **keybindings** to vim and nvim at the same time (with nvim additional features like keymap description)
 - Define **keygroups** for better configuration organization and integration with which-key.nvim
 - Export your custom keybindings to csv or table with vim-table-mode and share it with community friends

-## Key mappings before and after
+## Mappings before and after

 Let's imagine what you like me use your nvim for local development and classic vim 8 or 9 for remote machines setup.
 So maybe you will have something like what in your `.vimrc`: